Q. How much does it cost to study on The Drawing Year at the Royal Drawing School?

 Q. What qualification will I receive after finishing the year?

 The Drawing Year is not a university accredited course, so students do not receive a formal MA qualification.
-All those who complete the year are awarded a postgraduate diploma certificate, signed by Graham Southern, Founding Director of Blain Southern.
+All those who complete the year are awarded a postgraduate diploma certificate, signed by the chairman of the external assessment board, Graham Southern, and the Artistic Director, Catherine Goodman

 Q. Is it possible to stay on and study for a second year?